top of page

 I also hope our findings will encourage preschools to ease up on deadlines requiring children to be potty trained by age 3.
 These deadlines often prompt parents to train their toddlers extra early so that the children will be completely trained and accident-free by the time school starts.
 Unfortunately, preschools fail to realize early training can backfire, and they end up blaming parents and children for accidents.

-The most prominent case of this blame was when 3-year-old Zoe Rosso of Arlington, Virginia — who later became my patient — was kicked out of preschool for having “too many” potty accidents.
+One prominent example of this blame was when 3-year-old Zoe Rosso of Arlington, Virginia — who later became my patient — was kicked out of preschool for having “too many” potty accidents.
 Her accidents were caused by severe constipation that had gone unrecognized.

 How We Conducted Our Study

 Our study involved 112 children ages 3 to 10.
 About half of these kids came to our urology department for dysfunctional voiding.
-We compared these kids with a second group of children who had no history of dysfunctional voiding and who had visited a general pediatric clinic or pediatric emergency room for entirely different reasons, ranging from ear infections to broken bones.
+We compared these kids with a second group of children who had no history of potty problems and who had visited a general pediatric clinic or pediatric emergency room for entirely different reasons, ranging from ear infections to broken bones.

 Using a questionnaire, we asked parents in both groups what age their child had begun toilet training and whether the child had dysfunctional voiding issues.